-All Truman students — including incoming students — are eligible to audition for Music Service Scholarships, awarded based on ability demonstrated in your music audition.
+All Truman students — including incoming students — are eligible to audition for Music Service Scholarships, which are awarded based on ability demonstrated in your music audition.
 To sign up for an audition, please submit the online Audition Request Form or contact the professor in your area of interest.
-In the case of equal ability between two candidates, preferences will be given to music majors.Schedule an Audition
+In the case of equal ability between two candidates, preferences will be given to music majors.About Auditions

 Endowed Music Scholarships

-To be eligible for an Endowed Music Scholarship, students must be currently enrolled and have declared music as their major.
+To be eligible for an Endowed Music Scholarship, you must be currently enrolled at Truman and have declared music as your major.

 Available to both majors and non-majors, band scholarships ensure a pool of the finest wind and percussion performers for the Wind Symphony.
-There are normally 25 of these scholarships available each year, from $500 to $1500.
+There are approximately 25 of these scholarships available each year, from $500 to $1500.
 Scholarships are renewable each year as long as you are enrolled in Wind Symphony.

 Piano scholarships range from partial scholarships to full tuition, room, and board.
 Our Annual Piano Festival in February features the competition which determines the Truman “full-package” scholarship, as well as other scholarships in piano.
 All high school seniors are encouraged to compete for these awards.
 Arrange for an audition as soon as possible.